Episode 559

 Speaker A:

-All right, well, let's go to the lightning round.
+Let's go to the lightning round.

 Speaker A: